hzdg/bedrock/README.md

 Bedrock is a highly un-opinionated and minimal front-end toolset built in LESS by [aebsr]

-Frameworks are too limiting.
-If your truly handwriting code only so much of it can be reused.
-Your classnames, IDs and markup structure should match what's best for the project.
-Bedrock attempts to avoid telling how to write your code and instead allows you to just write it.
 [aebsr]: http://github.com/aebsr

+Framework-free, Bedorock attemps to avoid telling how to write your code and instead allows you to just write it.

 ## Quick Start